When I wanted to make vegan banana bread I started surfing for a recipe.

 I wanted a recipe that didn’t use brown or white sugar, and I didn’t want a whole lot of oil.

 I played around with ingredients and this recipe is what I came up with.
 I absolutely love the addition of the maple extract, so if you can swing it definitely add it in.
 It makes the house smell amazing while baking and adds another layer of subtle flavor to the baked bread.

-I am already imagining making this again and trying more flavor combinations- peanut butter or peanuts for a peanut butter and banana flavor?
-Maybe.
-It’s a sturdy bread that can handle playing with flavors.
-Give it a try, I think you’ll like it.
+I am already imagining making this again and trying more flavor combinations.
+Maybe peanut butter or peanuts for peanut butter and banana flavor or something like that.

 - 1/4 cup almond milk